Nicky-Leung/QDS-Hackathon-2024/README.md

 # Hacakthon app - Group 5

-An app that users students deadline to help them prioritze their task to reduce stress.
+An app that uses student deadlines to help them prioritze their task and reduce stress.